-Discussion paper on the effects of Calcidiol supplementation during pregnancy
+Discussion paper on the effects of calcidiol supplementation during preconception, pregnancy and lactation

 Introduction

 1. In 2019, The Scientific Advisory Committee on Nutrition (SACN) agreed to conduct a risk assessment on nutrition and maternal health focusing on maternal outcomes during pregnancy, childbirth and up to 24 months after delivery; this would include the effects of chemical contaminants and excess nutrients in the diet.